 The Nordic Roadmap for Circular Financing – implementation phase

 The Nordic Roadmap for Circular Financing aims to integrate circular principles into the financial sector.
 The implementation phase, led by RISE and funded by RE:Source, focuses on knowledge exchange, policy development and case studies.
-Nordic financial actors are invited to participate in seminars, research collaborations and testing of circular finance models.
+Nordic financial actors, regulatory authorities and companies are invited to participate in seminars, research collaborations and testing of new circular finance models.

 Background and purpose